 For the snowiest option, try Quebec City.
 It has gorgeous architecture and feels like the North Pole, complete with toy workshops and handmade candies.
 Enjoy the French-inspired food and European flair.
 Quebec City is one of the most cosmopolitan places in North America.

-Nearby city with a Christmas flair: Montreal, Canada
+A nearby city with a Christmas flair: Montreal, Canada

 If you’re Catholic or love the tradition of hymns and decked-out churches, Rome is the place to be.
 Devour a fish-focused meal on Christmas Eve and then head to the enchanting midnight mass at the Parthenon.
 On Christmas Day, wander the outdoor markets and take in a true multi-course feast with everything from lamb to lasagna to piles of sweets, including a Roman favorite called torrone, a honey and pistachio nougat.
-The Roman holidays may be a bit less flashy than other celebrations, but you’ll find the lack of crowds and abundance of beautiful scenery too wonderful for words.
+The Roman holidays may be a bit less flashy than other celebrations, but you’ll find the lack of crowds and an abundance of beautiful scenery too wonderful for words.